-- Write down prayer items in the prayer book.
-It is very encouraging to have a prayer notebook that you can go back to, and see answered prayer over the weeks and months that you meet.
+- Write down prayer items in a prayer notebook that is kept in the same place week after week, so it’s easily found.
+It’s encouraging to go back and see answered prayer over the weeks and months that you meet.

-- Summarize any relevant scriptures, impressions or pictures and powerful prayers that were prayed for each item.
+- Summarize any relevant scriptures, impressions or pictures, and significant prayers prayed for each item.
 Don’t forget to mention the name of the person who shared these details with the group.

 Start with a short prayer of thanksgiving.

-If it is possible, start with a couple of worship songs that engage your spirit and prepare you as a group for intercession.
-Praise God for who He is and thank Him for the awesome privilege it is to bring these prayer items to the One who intercedes on our behalf.
+If possible, start with a couple of worship songs that engage your spirit and prepare you as a group for intercession.
+At the very least, praise God for who He is and thank Him for the awesome privilege it is to bring these prayer items to the One who intercedes on our behalf.

-Hebrews 7:25 – He is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
+Hebrews 7:25 – He can save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.

 Praise God for the privilege of cooperating with Him in the affairs of men through prayer.

 Ask the Lord to search your heart.

 Ask the Lord to search your heart for any unconfessed sin that would hinder you from hearing as you wait upon Him.
 Be swift to confess that sin to Him, and accept His forgiveness.
 Unless the Lord points out something that affects the whole group, now is not the time for a group confessional.
 Don’t dwell long on this point, and don’t worry if nothing comes to your heart immediately.